spaceninja/dnd-adventures/src/adventures/history-channel/part-1.md

 >
 > The metal bars retract into the ground, and every fighter in the arena charges straight for you.

 This encounter starts in the heat of battle.
 The shock leaves the characters overwhelmed and struggling.
-If players try to make perception checks or learn more about their environment, have them do so at disadvantage.
+If players try to make Perception checks or learn more about their environment, have them do so with disadvantage.
 They’re groggy, disoriented, and fighting for their lives.

 There are six groups of four [**Gladiators**](../appendix-npcs/#gladiator), and they are all targeting the characters.
 Start the combat with one group of four, and add an additional group of four every round.